kubedb/docs/docs/guides/postgres/dr/overview/index.md

 If you genuinely have only two locations, you still need a third quorum vote, so you **place it inside one of the two DCs** (run the third `dr-controlplane` etcd member there).
-There is no separate Witness site, so that DC now holds **two of the three votes**:
+There is no separate witness site, so that DC now holds **two of the three votes**:

 - **Lose the other DC** (the one with one vote) → the two-vote DC keeps the majority →